 Chapman Point is the first headland to the north of Cannon Beach with Ecola State Park immediately north.
 This 100-acre area, which is now owned by the Oregon Parks and Recreation Department, includes a beautiful rugged headland which is very steep and rocky.
 This is a very pristine area.
+The owner apparently discourages trespassers and is striving to maintain the natural character of the property.
 The fragile system could not stand excessive human use.

 Onion Peak is located approximately 9 miles southeast of Cannon Beach.
 This is a steep-sided, rock peak, the highest in the area, at whose summit is a small remnant of the original Pacific Silver Fir-Western Hemlock forest.
 There is also a grassy bald area and a rock garden community, both showing minimal disturbances.
 Found here are a significant number of rare and localized plant species.

 Onion Peak is included among the eight sites in Oregon listed as a Dedicated Natural Heritage Conservation Area.